Air Supply: 2011–present

 In 2014, the group were approached by the Wideboys to remix their single "Desert Sea Sky".
 Penned by Russell, the UK remix duo created multiple versions of the song to suit Billboard dance club DJs, clubs, radio stations and the Billboard Dance Club Songs chart.
 On 2 December 2014, Evolution Music Group released Air Supply's first high-definition concert film, Air Supply - Live in Hong Kong on their evosound label.
 The album was released on blu-ray, DVD, CD and LP formats.
 The concert was recorded on 11 August 2013 at Asia World-Expo, Hong Kong.
 It showcased new songs, "Desert Sea Sky", "Dance with Me" and "I Won't Stop Loving You", alongside their earlier hits.

 "I Want You" reached number 35 on the Billboard Dance Club Songs chart in September 2015.
 They also released the single "I Adore You" that same month.
 Air Supply were scheduled to perform in Haifa on 25 November 2016 but postponed due to fires in the region.
 The band gave 200 free tickets to the wives of the firemen through the Haifa Fire Department workers union.

 A jukebox musical based on Air Supply's songs, All Out of Love: The Musical (October 2018), was made in the Philippines.
 It was created and produced by Naomi Toohey and Dale Harrison, and written by Canadian playwright Jim Millan.
 It starred Mig Ayesa, Rachel Alejandro, Tanya Manalang, Raymund Concepcion and Jamie Wilson.
 It premiered at the Newport Performing Arts Theater in Resorts World Manila.
 It included a new song, "I Was in Love with You", written by Russell.
 In 2020, Air Supply were listed at number 48 in Rolling Stone Australias list of the "50 Greatest Australian Artists of All Time".

+In February 2026 their new album “A Matter of Time” was released online to fans on Facebook to download as a gift for their support.
+The vinyl version was made available at shows.
+This is in partnership with the Matter of Time tour.